Today, I’m talking about The IDEA of self-compassion.

 It’s good advice as we navigate the sometimes overwhelming world of chronic illness.

-What are some simple ways you can practice more self-compassion?
+WANT some simple ways TO practice more self-compassion?

 - Introduce a morning ritual to your day.
-It’s a great way to have you start your day in the right frame of mind.
-I love my morning ritual so much, I created this FREE mini eCourse to guide you through creating yours.
-Importantly, it uses touch – the act of placing your hand on your heart – to get you feeling more compassionate towards yourself.
+It’s a great way to start your day in the right frame of mind.
+I love my morning ritual so much, I created this mini eCourse to guide you through creating yours.
+It’s free.
+Importantly, it integrates touch – the act of placing your hand on your heart – to get you feeling more compassionate towards yourself, too.
 There is a physiological response to this action, a little like giving yourself a hug.

 - Imagine your best friend is sitting across from you.
 Imagine she can see inside your head and hear all that critical self-talk you’re handing out.
-What would she say?
-How would she respond?
+What would she say to you?
+How would she respond to this voice of yours?
 What does she love about you?
 Now, use that same language on yourself to give yourself encouragement and love.

 - Take a moment to check in with yourself the next time you’re stressed.